mafiu84/milestone-project-2-boats/README.md

 ### User stories

+* As a person who is new to boating I want to read about basics.
-* As a person who is new to industry who wants to buy boat and see basic
+* As a person who is new to boating I want to go to talk with boat sellers and see building process.
+* As a person who is new to boating I want to check mooring possibilities and costs.
+* As a person who is interested in history I want to read about and see old docks.
+* As a person who is interested in going for a family day out I would like to go on ferry trip.
+* As a person who already own a boat and want to swap it on new I want to read about boat builders and see their offer.

-* As a person who
+* As a person who already have a boat I want to join club to meet other boaters.
-As an event organizer I want to have possibility to listen to music of group and contact if I'm interested in cooperation//

 ### Strategy